odysseyhack/mvp-workshop/README.md

 * "Green-washing" - grey energy trading on the green energy market

 ### Solution

+__Public web dashboard__ allowing small-scale green energy producers to:
+* Register their location
-**Public web dashboard** allowing small-scale green energy producers to register their location, manage all their PV devices from one place and tracking all green energy outputs.
+* Manage all their PV devices from one place
+* Track all green energy outputs

+__Decentralized validators platform__ allowing authorities to propose and achieve consensus on:
+* Certification of new small-scale green energy producers by:
+  * Processing requests for new locations coming from the Public web dashboard
+  * Monitoring the network
+  * Detecting potential frauds by calculating the risk associated to each output
+  * Re-sending risky location to the certification queue
+  * Detecting potential producers which are not certified in the system, but their smart meters show similar patterns as the ones which are already certified
-**Decentralized validators platform** allowing authorities to certificate new small-scale green energy producers, vote on adding new PV devices with all needed parameters to the blockchain, monitor the network and the cheating risk associated to each output, re-send risky location to certification queue, vote on granting access to the new validator or revoking access to the existing one and adding new credible source of information.
+* Adding new PV devices with all needed parameters to the blockchain
+* Granting access to the new validator or revoking access to the existing one
+* Adding a new credible third-party source of information (such as the weather provider API)

 ### Minimum Viable Product
 _Prototype at end of Hackathon_